 A large landscape garden in central Tokyo.
 These are the highlights of the Hama-Rikyu Garden: duck ponds, a tunnel which served as duck storage; and a traditional teahouse.
-In the loving memory of ducks that were killed during the duck hunting in Edo period.
+In the loving memory of ducks that were killed during duck-hunting in the Edo period.
 Yep, it was a place where shoguns as well as the members of the Imperial family hangout together for their duck hunting session.

 That was before.
 Now, it is a place for romantic couples.
 A cheesy moment to cherish – I remember the way he looked at me when we’re resting on some rocks under the shades.
 He looked at me as if I got something on my face.
-I smile and said “What?”
+I smiled and said “What?”
 Then he just smiled and said “Nothing.”
 He’s a sweetheart.

 NEW GUNDAM STATUE in DAIBA